ucsd-ets/dsmlpstoragecontroller-pyclient/README.md

 The `Client` class provides the available gRPC functions for communicating with the server.
 It must be used as a context manager (`with` statement is required).

-## Optional: For Command Line Operations

-### ClientArgs

-The `ClientArgs` class contains command line argument options for `ClientArgsManager`.

-### ClientArgsManager

-The `ClientArgsManager` class is used for parsing command line arguments, which can then be passed as arguments to the client.

 ### Environment Variables Configuration

 1. Create a '.env' file in the 'dsmlpstoragecontrollerclient' directory.
 2. Specify the following environment variables in the '.env' file:
     - DSMLP_STORAGE_CONTROLLER_PORT: the port for communicating with the gRPC service